Champagne wishes and deviled egg dreams: Make a bubbly mimosa bar for Easter brunch

-Women in the South prioritize hospitality, and there are few more hospitable greetings when walking into a soiree than a glass of Champagne and an overflowing bar of juices and garnishes with which to customize a mimosa.
+There are few more hospitable greetings at a Southern soiree or Easter brunch than a glass of bubbly and an overflowing bar of juices and garnishes for do-it-yourself mimosas.

 Don’t forget that the location of your mimosa bar is also very important.
 Station your bar in an area where you’d like the flow of traffic to end up, but with enough room for a line to form and pool near a seating area.